August 31, 2010

 A Chat With Tony Award Winning Designer Roger Morgan

-This post is based on my interview1 with Roger Morgan, Tony Award winning Lighting Designer, and (full disclosure) my husband.
-Roger is my business partner at Sachs Morgan Studio -Theatre Design Specialists and I’ve written about him in this blog.
-When I asked Roger about his toughest work challenge, he talked, I listened, and these are his words:
+An earlier version of this piece was published in Theatre By Design, the Studio’s Newsletter.
+It is based on my interview with Roger Morgan, Tony Award winning Lighting Designer, and (full disclosure) my husband.
+Roger is my business partner at Sachs Morgan Studio -Theatre Design Specialists; I’ve written about him in this blog.
+I asked Roger about his toughest work challenge – he talked, I listened, and these are his words:

-Well, you know I always enjoy challenges.
+Well, you know I love a challenge.
 The toughest?
-Probably when I’m short on the three basic ingredients required to plan theatre spaces:
+Probably when I’m short on the three basic ingredients required to plan theatre spaces, TSM: Time.
+Space.
+Money.

-I think of the Program as the recipe for the design and construction of the project.
+I think of the Program as the RECIPE for the design and construction of the project.
 Here’s the catch: an owner often expects to begin the project with the design.
-With no program.
-And with a budget.
+With no Program.
+And within a budget.

 Our job is to communicate the value of the Program to the decision makers, who are not usually in the business of building buildings.
-It can be tricky: we’re designers and we love to draw; owners are bottom-line-driven and want results.
-So it’s tempting for all of us to rush, and discipline is required.
+It can be tricky: we’re designers and we love to draw!
+Owners are bottom-line-driven and want results.
+So it’s tempting for all of us to rush.
+Discipline is required.
 Otherwise the project gets out of hand, costs more than it should and doesn’t meet anybody’s expectations.
 That’s not the way we like it.

 THE DESIGN TEAM WORKS WITH THE OWNER AND USERS